 If you’re paying to show your ads on certain keywords, you don’t want them to be diluted by being on shown on similar keywords which are totally irrelevant to you.
 Use the negative keywords feature which allows you to precisely tell Google, which keywords you do not want to be ranked on.

 Bidding is a slightly technical concept and you need to ace this one to be able to get better at PPC.
 Where Google’s automated bidding strategy is good enough, it’s not the best.
 It leaves no room for adjustments and personalization.
 Thus, go for manual bidding.

-You might fail a couple of times but once you understand the hack, you will realise how manual bidding works wonders.
+You might fail a couple of times but once you understand the hack, you will realize how manual bidding works wonders.
 You can constantly adjust it to meet your campaign goals.

-RLSA (Remarketing lists for search ads) strategy is a very popular one and a must-use.
+RLSA (Remarketing lists for search ads) is one of the most popular PPC strategies and a must-use.
 You must have separate remarketing campaigns for particular search queries because they are highly intent-driven and have the maximum potential for conversion.

 9. Diversify your platforms

 Don’t limit yourself to PPC adverts on Google.
 You can also expand to Bing, Amazon and Hotstar.
 These platforms have been enjoying massive viewership and you must leverage it to your advantage.

 With retargeting you are exposing the users who have visited certain pages of your website or app with display ads.
 It is to re-engage potential customers who displayed a certain interest in your offering.

 This can lead to possible conversions as the user has interest but maybe needs some time to convert.
 Hence, brand recall can be established with conversion as the end goal.

 In order to convert users faster, many marketers believe in saving clicks.
 They do this by getting the user to faster through the funnel.
 However, sometimes getting people engaged through your ads can work better.
 Reverse engineer your conversion funnel to understand what works best for your strategy.